 Native to (or naturalized in) Oregon:

-- Broadleaf, deciduous, shrub, generally rounded, upright, 3 to 10 ft (0.9-3 m) tall, multi-stemed, twig ridgid and thorny, bark tan-gray.
-Leaves simple, opposite or clustered, elliptic or lanceolate to ovate,1.5-4 cm, leathery, entire or minutely toothed.
+- Broadleaf, deciduous, shrub, generally rounded, upright, 3 to 10 ft (0.9-3 m) tall, multi-stemmed twig, rigid and thorny, bark tan-gray.
+Leaves simple, opposite or clustered, elliptic or lanceolate to ovate, 1.5-4 cm, leathery, entire or minutely toothed.
 Flowers small, but generally appear before the leaves so they are noticed, yellow male flowers and green female.
 Fruit elliptic, 5-8 mm, purple-black, waxy bloom.

 - Sun, best in sandy soil, little water requirements

-- Hardy to USDA Zone 4 Southwestern US (California, Arizona, New Mexico, Texas, Oklahoma, Nevada, Utah and Colorado) and northen Mexico.
+- Hardy to USDA Zone 4 Native to Southwestern US (California, Arizona, New Mexico, Texas, Oklahoma, Nevada, Utah and Colorado) and northern Mexico.